 The school is really well run, with great teachers and I’d recommend it to anyone considering their enrolling their kids.

 That doesn’t mean I’m not pissed off about their overall response!
 Some of the things that were said in that meeting I’m going to repeat here without attributing them to a specific person.

 It’s Not Ministry of Education Approved!

 As stated in the proposal, the classes are not Ministry of Education (MOE) approved like the school had been telling parents since at least 2011.
-Judy genuinely thought that the programme had been reviewed by the MOE (it hasn’t) and that there must have been some confusion over the wording.
-However, this mistake is understandable, because even after the 2007 Advertising Standards Authority ruling against the Churches Education Commission, the CEC were still making public statements that the classes were MOE approved up until at least 2012.
+The Principal genuinely thought that the programme had been reviewed by the MOE (it hasn’t) and that there must have been some confusion over the wording.
+However, this mistake is understandable, because even after the 2007 Advertising Standards Authority ruling against the Churches Education Commission, the CEC was still making public statements that the classes were MOE approved up until at least 2012.
 The schools have merely been repeating past misinformation that was never corrected by the CEC or the church volunteers teaching the classes.